danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 }
 }
 ```
-For face capture, the sample code uses clmtrackr which is a JavaScript library developed by data scientist Audun M. Øygard in 2014 for aligning a facial model with faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face in real-time marking it into seventy points based on a pre-trained machine vision model of facial images for classification.
+For face capture, the sample code uses clmtrackr which is a JavaScript library developed by data scientist Audun M. Øygard in 2014 for aligning a facial model with faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face in real-time marking it into 70 points based on a pre-trained machine vision model of facial images for classification.
 Since it is a JavaScript library, you need to put the library in the working directory, and link the library, and the face model in the HTML file.

 ![](ch4_10.png)